What type of content do you primarily create?

 Available on: Windows, Chromebook, Android, iOS, and Web

-After investing so much of your time and creativity learning the ins and outs of CapCut, no one can blame you for being reluctant to adopt new video editing tool.
+After investing so much of your time and creativity learning the ins and outs of CapCut, no one can blame you for being reluctant to adopt a new video editing tool, especially with uncertainty around when CapCut is getting banned.

 Here are some tips for making the transition as painless as possible.